-Produced from 2005 until 2007, the Ford Five Hundred brings to mind a simpler time when the Fairline 500 and Galaxie 500 models of the 1950s ruled the roadways.
-Codenamed D258, the Five Hundred was a full size sedan produced by the Ford Motor Company.
-Debuting at the 2004 North American International Auto Show in Detroit, the sedan entered official production on July 12, 2004 in Chicago and was ready for the public in September.
+Produced from 2005 until 2007, the Ford Five Hundred brings to mind a simpler time when the Fairlane 500 and Galaxie 500 models of the 1950s ruled the roadways.
+Codenamed D258, the Five Hundred was a full-size sedan produced by the Ford Motor Company.
+Debuting at the 2004 North American International Auto Show in Detroit, the sedan entered official production on July 12, 2004, in Chicago and was ready for the public in September.
 The Five Hundred replaced the Taurus on the Chicago Assembly line, though the Taurus was technically replaced by the 2005 Ford Fusion.

 The Five Hundred was met with sluggish sales after its introduction and sales were very slow in Canada as some Ford dealerships didn't even stock the cars on their lots.
 Compared to 2005, 2006 sales were down by half as the Taurus outsold the Five Hundred by two to one.
 Since its introduction, sales for 2006 were down month after month.
 For 2004 a total of 14,106 Five Hundred models were produced, with the numbers jumping to 107,932 the following year.
 In 2006 the total production run was 84,218 units produced and fell to 35,146 the following year in 2007.

-For the 2008 model year the restyled Five Hundred from the 2007 Detroit Auto Show was renamed Taurus.
+For the 2008 model year, the restyled Five Hundred from the 2007 Detroit Auto Show was renamed Taurus.
 This rebadging announcement was made at Chicago Auto Show in 2007.
-The new model sported a brand new 263 hp 3.5 L V6 and all new updated front rear styling.
+The new model sported a brand new 263 hp 3.5 L V6 and all-new updated front-rear styling.
 A new Ford-assembled 6-speed replaced the CVT transmission, used with the AWD powertrain along with the Aisin 6-sped.
-Other big change for Ford was the Freestyle crossover becoming the Taurus X while the Mercury Montego became the Sable.
+Another big change for Ford was the Freestyle crossover becoming the Taurus X while the Mercury Montego became the Sable.